sajith/sdx-continuous-development/README.md

 ## Usage notes

-### Building static network
+### Building a static network

-The script `1_build_network.sh` creates the static network for mininet, with this command:
+The script `1_build_network.sh` creates the static network for mininet, using this command:

 ``` shellsession
 $ podman network create --gateway "192.168.0.1" --subnet "192.168.0.0/24" kytos_network